Every Event is a Greenfield Build

 Peplink Rapid Deployment Kits

-We build portable, pre-configured network kits that arrive on site ready to go.
-Each kit contains a Peplink router, antennas, cabling, a PoE switch and pre-loaded Alchemy SIM cards.
+Each kit arrives on site ready to go: a Peplink router, antennas, cabling, a PoE switch and pre-loaded Alchemy SIM cards.
 Plug in power, raise the antennas and the network is live.
 SpeedFusion tunnels establish themselves automatically.
 InControl2 picks up the device within minutes.

 For a small exhibition stand or a single-stage outdoor event, a single MAX Transit Duo Pro with two bonded SIMs will often do the job.
-For a multi-stage festival or a large sporting venue, we deploy an HD4 MBX as the core router with multiple AP One access points distributed across zones.
-The HD4 MBX supports up to four cellular modules, giving the network enough raw bandwidth to carry all traffic types simultaneously.
+Larger events need more headroom.
+An HD4 MBX as the core router with multiple AP One access points distributed across zones gives the network up to four cellular modules worth of raw bandwidth to carry all traffic types simultaneously.

 SpeedFusion Bonding for Event Connectivity

 SpeedFusion is what separates a Peplink deployment from a collection of consumer hotspots.
 It bonds multiple cellular connections into a single, resilient tunnel.
-If one carrier drops, traffic shifts to the remaining connections without interruption.
-If all carriers degrade under crowd load, SpeedFusion distributes packets across them to maintain usable throughput.
+When one carrier drops, traffic shifts to the remaining connections without interruption.
+When all carriers degrade under crowd load, SpeedFusion distributes packets across them to maintain usable throughput.

-For events, this matters in very practical ways.
-A card payment that fails mid-transaction frustrates a customer and costs a vendor revenue.
+In practical terms: a card payment that fails mid-transaction frustrates a customer and costs a vendor revenue.
 A timing feed that drops during a race finish creates results disputes.
 A security camera feed that freezes at the wrong moment leaves a gap in coverage.
 SpeedFusion bonding keeps all of these systems running through conditions that would break a single-SIM connection.

-We configure SpeedFusion profiles per traffic type.
+Each traffic type gets its own SpeedFusion profile.
 Production comms get a low-latency profile that prioritises stability.
-Public WiFi gets a throughput-optimised profile with fair-use shaping.
-POS traffic gets a dedicated profile with packet duplication to ensure every transaction completes on the first attempt.
+Public WiFi gets throughput-focused shaping with fair-use limits.
+POS traffic gets packet duplication to ensure every transaction completes on the first attempt.

 Alchemy SIM: Data Without Carrier Lock-in

-Our Alchemy SIM cards roam across all major UK networks, selecting the strongest signal at each location.
-For events, this is particularly valuable because coverage varies dramatically from site to site.
-A field in Somerset will have different carrier strengths to a park in central London.
-Alchemy SIMs adapt automatically, and because they are on rolling data plans, you only pay for the data you use during each event.
+Alchemy SIM cards roam across all major UK networks, selecting the strongest signal at each location.
+Coverage varies dramatically from site to site: a field in Somerset will have different carrier strengths to a park in central London.
+Alchemy SIMs adapt automatically, and because they run on rolling data plans, you only pay for the data you use during each event.

-For international events, we supply roaming-enabled Alchemy SIMs that work across Europe and beyond.
+For international events, roaming-enabled Alchemy SIMs work across Europe and beyond.
 The same kit you use at a UK festival works at a trade show in Frankfurt or a sporting event in Dubai.

 DEPLOYMENT EXAMPLE